THE CACTUS MAN

 Dave Salman's collection from Truth or Consequences, NM.
 A particularly hardy form with really BLUE foliage.
 Average mature size 18" high by 24" wide.
 Zone 5.
 Sold in 2.5 inch pots

-Small, solitary heads (3-4 inches across) with brown spines and big, hot pink flowers.
+This small, solitary Prairie Beehive Cactus has heads (3-4 inches across) with brown spines and big, hot pink flowers.
 Green berry-like fruit tastes like kiwi.
-Sold in 2.5 inch pot
+Sold in 2.5 inch pot.
+Zone 3.

 (Southern Colorado, 7500 ft elev.)